 |Returned payment fee: None|

-You can add an authorized user to your Capital One® Platinum Credit Card at no charge.
+You can add an authorized user to your Capital One Platinum Credit Card at no charge.
 Once added, your authorized user will receive a card with their name on it, which they can use to make purchases on your credit line.
-You'll earn rewards on their purchase, but you'll also be responsible for paying off the debt they incur.
+You'll be responsible for paying off the debt they incur.

 When you're ready to add an authorized user, you'll need to provide Capital One with the person's name, phone number and date of birth.
 Read the card issuer's authorized-user policy for more information.